Krishna-Ghode/Tutorial-2/README.md

 # Tutorial-2
-This is my second depository
+This is my second depository.